State Space Estimation for DPOR-based Model Checkers(Extended Version): The State Estimation Problem

 \subsection{Programming Model and Partial Order Semantics}

 We consider a multithreaded programming model, in which a set of \emph{threads} concurrently read and write \emph{shared locations}.
 Each thread performs sequential computation, including reads and writes to shared locations and deterministic sequential control flow.
 We refrain from providing a concrete syntax.
 Instead, following \cite{trust}, we define a partial-order semantics using \emph{execution graphs}.
+Intuitively, an execution graph consists of a collection of reads and writes by the threads to the shared locations, ordered by program order for each thread, and detailing for each read to a location, the unique write from which the read gets its value.
+Such a graph precisely captures one equivalence class under Mazurkiewicz trace equivalence of a program.

+Let us define execution graphs formally.
 We assume a set of locations $\Loc$ and a set of values $\Val$.
 An event, \( e \in \Event\), is either the initialization event $\init$, or a thread event \(\tuple{t, i, \ell}\) where $t \in \Tid$ is a thread identifier unique for each thread, $i \in \Idx \defeq \nats$ is an index inside each thread, and $\ell \in \Lab$ is a label that is either a \emph{write label} $\opw(l, v)$ or a \emph{read label} $\opr(l, v)$ for a location $l\in\Loc$ and value $v\in \Val$.
-When applicable, the functions $\tid$, $\idx$, $\loc$, $\val$, and $\op$, return the thread identifier, index, location, value of an event, and type of event's label respectively.
-An event is called a read event if its label is a read label and an event is called a write event if it is either $\init$ or its label is a write label.
+When applicable, the functions $\tid$, $\idx$, $\loc$, $\val$, and $\op$, return the thread identifier, index, location, value of an event, and type of an event's label respectively.
+An event is called a read event if its label is a read label and an event is called a write event if it is either $\init$ or it has a write label.